KSP-KOS/KSLib/doc/lib_exec.md

 ### get_suffix

 args:
-  * structure - the structure to get the suffix of
+  * structure - any structure, the structure to get the suffix of
-  * suffix - the suffix to get
+  * suffix - string, the suffix to get
-  * parameter_list - if a suffix is a function then this is the ordered list of parameters to be passed to the suffix 0th parameter maps to the 0th item in the list, will be ignored if not of type list, defaulted to `FALSE`
+  * parameter_list - list of anything, if a suffix is a function then this is the ordered list of parameters to be passed to the suffix 0th parameter maps to the 0th item in the list, will be ignored if not of type list, defaulted to `FALSE`

 returns:
   * result - will be what ever the suffix returns